Creating and Managing Development Plans

 • Viewer: Each PDP in Leadr can be assigned multiple viewers who are able to view the plan and comment on it.
 They are not able to make any changes to the plan.

-• Competency: Competencies are attributes that successful performers demonstrate in their role.
-They are a combination of abilities, skills, and knowledge.
+• Competency: A measurable skill, behavior, or attribute that enables an individual to perform their job effectively and meet the organization’s standards.
 Examples: “Speaking with Confidence to Executives” or “Strong understanding of the needs of users.”

 • Steps: For each Competency in a PDP, the Plan Owner and the Mentor can add Steps from many of the other features in Leadr.
 The features able to be added as Steps in PDP are: